Task list and task board

 You can see all Done tasks in the Detailed work report, of course.
 Even so, if you need to get a quick overview, you can also filter out Done tasks right there in the task list.
 Just click on the additional filters button (with three dots) and select the relevant filter.

 The task board enables you to manage your tasks in a pipeline-ish view.
-You have a visual overview of all the tasks of a project, or tasks sorted by companies or users, etc. in distinct columns.
+You have a visual overview of all the tasks of a project, or tasks sorted by companies or users, etc. in distinct columns (and rows).

-Apply the filters and save the filtered view as a default view or as one of the bookmarks for easy access.
+Apply different filters and save the filtered view as a default view or as one of the bookmarks for easy access.

 An example of tasks by statuses.